 We love a good serving of mixed greens and Mixed Greens Salad with Pineapple is probably our top choices.
 We like our egg 5 to 6 minutes of boiling.
 The egg white is firm and yolk slightly runny, yet once in a while, I cook it somewhat more.

 Also, when it comes to dressing, my favorite is as simple as this salad.
-Just by blending lemon juice, great quality olive oil, salt, and pepper are the ideal dressing for me.
+I am serious!
+Just by blending lemon juice, great quality olive oil, salt, and black pepper is the ideal salad dressing for me.
+That is basically vinaigrette!

 - 1/2 cup cubed pineapple + 1 teaspoon vegan butter